5 ways to make your meetings more professional

 It might seem obvious, but a huge part of creating a professional experience comes with feeling confident being onscreen.
-Now that most traditional office-based work is happening remotely and we’ve changed our processes including the way we hold meetings, we need to embrace the reality that we’re unlikely to go back to working exactly as we did before Covid-19.
+Most traditional office-based work has been happening remotely and we’ve changed our processes including the way we hold meetings; we need to embrace the reality that we’re unlikely to go back to working exactly as we did before Covid-19.

-Many remote teams have regular scheduled catch-up meetings which gives everyone a sense of collaboration and camaraderie that they miss from bring in a physical office.
+Many remote teams have regular scheduled catch-up meetings which gives everyone a sense of collaboration and camaraderie that they miss from being in a physical office.
 This is a great opportunity to work on getting comfortable onscreen in a friendly space.
 And of course, even if you are in the office the likelihood is that you're also still on screen so colleagues working remotely can join.

-When it comes to customers and suppliers good meeting practice is more important than ever in hybrid meetings because you’re not relying on the social cues and body language that you usually would.
-Taking time to communicate clearly each point you want to make, next actions and timings is more important than ever so everyone’s expectations are set.
+When it comes to customers and suppliers good meeting practice is more important than ever in hybrid meetings because you’re not always relying on the social cues and body language you usually would.
+Taking time to communicate clearly each point you want to make, agreeing clear actions and timings is more important than ever so everyone’s expectations are set.

 2. Make sure you have the right equipment

-For wireless issues, consider equipping team members with a home mesh Wi-Fi system or Wi-Fi range extender to boost range, speed and coverage throughout the home because we can’t all sit next to the router!
+- Wireless Notworking? - For home wireless issues, consider equipping team members with a home mesh Wi-Fi system or Wi-Fi range extender to boost range, speed and coverage throughout the home - we can’t all sit next to the router!
 For remote workers out and about consider LTE devices that allow them to securely connect to the internet without relying on unsecured public wifi.
 If your organisation's meeting spaces are struggling, consider a free wireless site survey to help identify and solve the problem.

-A device with a high-quality camera and microphone is the minimum for videoconferencing, but for day-to-day meetings the humble headset can make a huge difference to remote communications as well as an upgraded web camera.
+- Home-working attendees - A device with a high-quality camera and microphone is the minimum for home videoconferencing, but for day-to-day meetings the humble headset can make a huge difference to quality of communications.
 For remote workers who have important meetings where a professional appearance is essential, choose a high quality set-up with separate microphone, speakers and web camera to make sure the focus is on the meeting and not worrying about the technology.

-It’s also important for everyone to have access to good collaboration software if they haven't already.
+- Collaboration software - It’s also important for everyone to have access to good collaboration software if they haven't already.
 Tools like Microsoft Teams make communication simple for remote teams, helping them stay on the same page while they collaborate on work, and work alongside all of the classic Microsoft office tools that we’re all used to using.